The Top Influential

 Heidi Crowe

-Heidi brings a wealth of experience across research, analysis and information management to her role leading Brunswick’s global alumni program – a network of over 5000 corporate alumni.
+Heidi brings a wealth of experience across research, analysis and information management to her role leading Brunswick's global alumni program – a network of over 5,000 corporate alumni.
 A proud boomerang herself, she returned to the firm following senior roles in strategic communications, and now champions alumni engagement as a driver of culture and connection.
-She leads initiatives spanning events, programming, marketing, and managing a team of more than 30 alumni ambassadors.
+She leads initiatives spanning events, programming and communications, and is currently working to relaunch Brunswick's alumni ambassador program.

 Henry Ward